Albin-Rohde/no-name/README.md

 - Run `docker-compose up`
 - The app will now run on `https://localhost`, running the app like this is as close to the live set up as possible.

 ### Deploy live
+Latest master is always running in live.
+If a new commit/push/merge occurs on the master branch.
+The app will reload (up to 1min) and host the new version.

+The live version can be accessed on yobotics.club

+### Live configuration
 - Alter these lines in `.env` located in the root (same directory as this readme).
   ```
   API_BASE_URL=https://yobotics.club